-Just a quick note to finalize STM32 flashing topic.
-As you may know ST also produces his own debugger/programmer called ST-Link.
+As you may know, ST also produces his own debugger/programmer called ST-Link.
 It supports either JTAG and SWD interfaces.
-You can purchase ST-Link USB adapter but there is a better option.
-If you are in to STM32 microcontroller business you probably already own one of ST32 Discovery boards.
-Since I have STM32VLDiscovery near by this is how we can program another STM32F103RBT6 board using only four wires.
+You can purchase an ST-Link USB adapter, but there is a better option and if you are into STM32 microcontroller business you probably already own one of ST32 Discovery boards.
+Since I have STM32VLDiscovery nearby, this is how we can program another STM32F103RBT6 board using only four wires.

-In discovery board locate CN3 jumpers and disconnect them as they connect discovery board to debugger.
+In discovery, board locate CN3 jumpers and disconnect them as they connect discovery board to a debugger.

 Then locate CN2 pins and connect them to target boards JTAG connector as follows:

 VDD (pin 1) to JTAG VCC (pin 1)